 .”
 Esai Morales burst into song between takes of Lillian’s scene—Foreigner’s

 “Cold As Ice.”
 Larisa Oleynik, playing Cherryl Taggart, parodied her character’s naiveté with a comical, blank smile and big-eyed blinks.
 (A 90s TV/movie generation, especially, will recognize Oleynik from her title role in Nickelodeon’s The Secret World of Alex Mack

 and from Ten Things I Hate About You,

 It is Rand’s ominous warning in Atlas Shrugged:

 the violence of fascism will come dressed in finery.

 As in the book, James and Cherryl’s wedding scene is a beautiful playground for various treacheries.
 Atlas’

-set construction crew brings the luxurious Bank of America interior to new heights: golden wall hangings with scarlet insets, bonsai trees dotted with tiny white lights, champagne-colored tablecloths, and red and white roses bursting out of fluted vases, all tied together by a sweeping marble staircase.
-Cherryl Taggart wears a dress with a sweetheart neckline and her hair cropped close to her face; long diamond earrings glint against her bare neck.
-Patrick Fabian, as James Taggart, perfectly expresses a description Rand used for her villains: a smile on the fine line of baring one’s teeth.
+set construction crew brought the luxurious Bank of America interior to new heights: golden wall hangings with scarlet insets, bonsai trees dotted with tiny white lights, champagne-colored tablecloths, and red and white roses bursting out of fluted vases, all tied together by a sweeping marble staircase.
+Oleynik, as Cherryl Taggart, wore a dress with a sweetheart neckline and her hair cropped close to her face; long diamond earrings glinted against her bare neck.
+Patrick Fabian, as James Taggart, perfectly expressed a description Rand used for her villains: a smile on the fine line of baring one’s teeth.
 The vision for the scene is to have predation as a characteristic of the whole crowd.
-Billy Delano, Second Second Assistant Director, yells to the background actors before each take: “Remember, people!
+Billy Delano, Second Second Assistant Director, yelled to the background actors before each take: “Remember, people!
 You are rich and you are having a great

 time.
 You are the only people in the whole country whose lives don’t suck